-- Call the dispatcher at (951) 827-3772. - Pick up any red phone on campus that reads "Campus Safety Escort Service" and it will automatically connect you to the dispatcher desk.
-You will be connected to the UCR Police Department when the service is not in operation. - Stop by the dispatcher desks at the HUB information desk or Rivera Library to request a safety escort in person. - If you see a safety escort on campus (look for the yellow shirt and ID badge), just wave them down and they will walk you to your destination.
+- Pick up any red phone located near the exits and lobbies of most campus building on campus that reads "Campus Safety Escort Service" and it will automatically connect you to the dispatcher desk.
+You will be connected to the UCR Police Department when the service is not in operation. - Visit the Information Desk on the first floor of the Highlander Union Building (HUB) during operating hours. - If you see a safety escort on campus (look for the yellow shirt and ID badge), just wave them down and they will walk you to your destination.